-Note: When typing a Cron expression, you already get instant feedback on it formatting.
-Also this field will quickly show if it is a valid one and what it stands for.
+Note: While typing a cron expression, this field shows instant feedback on its formatting.
+It clarifies if it is a valid expression and what it stands for.

 - Launch Workflow: Select the workflow ticket that should be launched at that scheduled time.
 Remember that the workflow does not require any input files. - Options...: Define the task's Priority and which User should be used to launch it.